PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 # How to help and give feedback

-* If you have insight or an opinion, use the [Discord channel](https://discord.com/channels/419213663107416084/1093302480395309099) to weigh in on any of the discussion points listed below.
+* If you have insight or an opinion, use the [Discord channel](https://discord.com/channels/419213663107416084/1136732669057716355) to weigh in on any of the discussion points listed below.
-* If you're willing and able to contribute to any of the TODOs, please let psf#2936 know! ⚠️ **This is the most important piece right now.**
+* If you're willing and able to contribute to any of the TODOs, please let pkmnsnfrn know! ⚠️ **This is the most important piece right now.**

 # Discussion Topics

 ## Top Level Pages

-There are some features specifically called out in [Egg's original post](https://www.pokecommunity.com/showthread.php?t=417820), or the [Github README](https://github.com/rh-hideout/pokeemerald-expansion#readme) but I don't think they need top level pages in documentation.
+There are some features specifically called out in [Egg's original post](https://www.pokecommunity.com/showthread.php?t=417820), or the [Github README](https://github.com/rh-hideout/pokeemerald-expansion#readme) but I don't think they need top-level pages in the documentation.

 | Egg                            | README                                     |
 | ------------------------------ | ------------------------------------------ |